tendermint/go-amino/README.md

   implementation is not so good ([source](https://github.com/gogo/protobuf/issues/168)).
 But this isn't just an implementation issue.
 The real problem is that oneof doesn't match how modern languages already work to provide oneof-like features.
-Protobuf3's oneof support feels more like an encoding for C union types.
-C union, the possible values for a union type each get their own name.
-This is primitive and type-unsafe system, and it's been replaced or supplemented with a variety of language features since.
+Protobuf3's oneof support feels more like a (bad) encoding for C union types.
+For example, you can't declare a union type and re-use it in Protobuf.
+Also, each "oneof" option gets a second field name in addition to the common field name  (Why?!).
+What we want is a way to encode *objects*, and a new type to represent a set of object types (often called interfaces).

 	* In C++, classes.
 Unions are still useful (e.g. for performance) but not as widely used as classes.